allenmonkey970/IntelexVsCuda/README.md

 ## Acknowledgments
 Special thanks to the developers and maintainers of scikit-learn, XGBoost, cuPY, and Intel's scikit-learn-intelex for their incredible tools and libraries.
+@inproceedings{mirsky2018kitsune, title={Kitsune: An Ensemble of Autoencoders for Online Network Intrusion Detection}, author={Mirsky, Yisroel and Doitshman, Tomer and Elovici, Yuval and Shabtai, Asaf}, booktitle={The Network and Distributed System Security Symposium (NDSS) 2018}, year={2018} }